Congress

 • newer Members cannot build high-performing teams

-But it does suggest something worth examining:
+But it does suggest something worth examining: organizational learning.

 Organizational Learning May Compound Over Time